aplteam/Plodder/ReadMe.md

 ### I don't want that

 If you don't want neither of this, and instead specify precisely which version to use, then you must create an entry `[CONFIG]CongaFolder` in the INI file.
+This was introduced in version 1.9.0

 The folder it points to must contain all Conga DLLs required for all platform you will run on, and a workspace `conga.dws` that must contain the class `Conga` that Plodder should use.

 ## Access to Server Configuration

 All relevant data for running the server is collected in a namespace `G` (for "Globals),", which holds a reference to an unnamed namespace.
 This namespace also contains a reference to the server's INI file.

 `G` is accessible from event handlers through the `Context` namespace defined in the INI file.

-However, applications should not modify any values in `G` or the INI file.
+Note that an applications should not modify any values in `G` or the INI file.

 ## Test Cases

 Plodder includes a test suite.
-Use `]Cider.RunTests` to print the test command to the session.
+Use `]cider.HowToRunTests` to find out how.

 To run the tests, you need a copy of the project; the release version will not suffice.